Back to Blog

 You're mid-thought on a complex bug.
 You save a file.
 The dev server takes four seconds to reflect the change.
 You've lost the thread.
 You do it twelve more times in an hour.

-Context switching from waiting isn't free.
-For a Senior Developer, optimizing the local feedback loop is one of the highest-leverage improvements you can make — not because individual seconds matter, but because interrupted focus compounds into hours of lost productivity per week.
+That's not four seconds of waiting — that's four seconds of your working memory draining.
+The cognitive cost of being pulled out of flow is asymmetric: it takes much longer to re-enter deep focus than the interruption that caused it.
+For a Senior Developer, optimising the local feedback loop is one of the highest-leverage improvements you can make.
+Not because individual seconds matter, but because interrupted focus compounds into hours of lost productivity per week.

 The 2026 Toolchain for Speed